 The instant image of the managed heap is called a memory snapshot.
 The snapshot contains information about all objects your app has allocated in memory on the moment of clicking the Get Snapshot button.

 A time interval during which your app works under profiling (you get memory snapshots during this time) is called a profiling session.

-In addition to memory allocation data, dotMemory can collect the memory traffic data which shows you how much memory was allocated and released during the session.
+dotMemory can collect the memory allocation data which shows you how much memory was allocated during the session.
 This info lets you evaluate how your app performs in dynamics.

 Next in this chapter, we will guide you through the main profiling steps:

 Controlling profiling: getting memory snapshots, detaching the profiler, and so on.

 Note that you can control profiling in two ways: manually (using the control buttons in dotMemory) or automatically (using the API).